feijch/hello-world/README.md

 # hello-world
 my first repository

-I'm interest in coding and archetitcks
+I'm interested in coding and architecture.